panama-gl/panama-gl/README.md

 * You _should_ only have to do this if you use a computer OS and version for which binding exist already.
 * You _may not_ have to regenerate bindings for your OS if its version is supported by existing OS bindings at other versions

+# License

+All PanamaGL modules as well as JExtractGL are licensed under the [GPLv3 license](https://choosealicense.com/licenses/gpl-3.0/)

+# Authors

+* Martin Pernollet